-Making the switch from easy, convenient, portable teabags to flavorful, nuanced full-leaf tea can be daunting, even if you are aware of the quality disparity between most teabags and whole-leaf tea.
-With a basic understanding of how to brew whole-leaf or loose-leaf tea and an easy infusion method, the switch is easy.
+Making the switch from easy, convenient, portable teabags to flavorful, nuanced loose leaf tea can be daunting, even if you are aware of the quality disparity between most teabags and whole-leaf tea.
+With a basic understanding of how to brew whole-leaf or loose-leaf tea and an simple infusion method, the switch is easy.
 Here are five easy ways you can infuse tea at home, on the go, at the office and beyond.

 Tea Balls and Tea Pouches

 Tea balls are classic and easy enough to use, but they are flawed.
 Cheap tea balls tend to fall apart after a short period of use.
 Invest a little extra in a good quality tea ball, teastick, or similar tea strainer instead of the dollar store varieties.

 In a similar vein, you can also make your own tea pouches or “tea socks” at home.
 They’re basically teabags you fill yourself, so you can select the type, flavor, and quality level that’s right for you.

 Note: Don’t fill them up all the way or tie them shut too tightly!
 It keeps the tea from unfurling as it infuses, negating much of the point of selecting whole-leaf tea over teabags from the grocery store.

 In-cup infusers are fantastic for new tea drinkers and for less-than-convenient brewing situations (such as at the office or while traveling).
 There are many types of in-cup infusers on the market, but the basic principle is the same across all types:

 - Drop in an infuser container with some tea inside